andreilevin/HoopsHero/README.md

 #### 📌 [See the web app in action here!](https://hoopshero.streamlitapp.com)

-## Codebase

-This NBA player market value prediction model was written in python; the code resides in four sequentially run jupyter notebooks in the main directory.
-Each notebook reads and writes to various tables stored as csv files in the `data/` folder.

-* **1-scrape**:   A built-from-scratch web scraper that parses [basketball-reference.com](www.basketball-reference.com) for player stats and salaries.

-* **2-clean**:   Cleans and merges the raw data from `1-scrape` into organized data tables to be used as input for the model.

-* **3-model**:   Uses the cleaned free agent data from `2-clean` to create and train the prediction model.

-* **4-prepare**:  Scrapes more player data from the 2021-22 NBA season and uses the saved model parameters from `3-model` to generate market value predictions for all current players.

-Finally, the python script `streamlit-app.py` reads in the predictions from `4-prepare` and deploys the web app to streamlit.

 ## Introduction:  How much is an NBA player really worth?

 If you're anything like me, you may have watched an NBA basketball game at some point and thought to yourself, "Wow, this young player has really blossomed into a star!
 I'm so glad we got him on such a cheap contract."
 Or perhaps in your frustration you've thrown the remote control at your TV and grumbled:  "How can my team be paying this bum $35 million dollars to play so badly?
 We will never financially recover from this."